peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 # Presenting Status Attestations

-The Wallet Instance that provides the Status Attestations SHOULD be included in the `vp_token` JSON array, as defined in [@OpenID4VP], the Status Attestation along with the related Digital Credential.
+The Wallet Instance that provides the Status Attestations using [@OpenID4VP], SHOULD include in the `vp_token` JSON array, as defined in [@OpenID4VP], the Status Attestation along with the related Digital Credential.